 Is it possible to change your IP address?

-How to change my IP address?
+How do I change my IP address?

 Can IP addresses be tracked?